apnadkarni/blt/doc/listview.rst

   *Option* and *value* are described below.

   **-auto**
-    Automatically resort the list items anytime the items are added deleted, or changed.
+    Automatically resort the items anytime the items are added deleted, or changed.

   **-by** *what*
     Indicates to sort items either by their type or text label.